-Selling stock to employees can be used in conjunction with an MBO/LMBO to finance the remaining portion.
+Selling stock to employees can be used in conjunction with an MBO/LMBO.
 The Employee Share Ownership Plan Association explains how this type of financing enables other employees to purchase stock options in the business.
 This can give incentive to existing employees while the management team retains control of the business.

-Growth and business transition capital can complement a management team's equity investment by bringing together some features of debt financing and equity financing without diluting ownership.
-If a profitable business maximizes the financing on its assets, and the management team's personal funds are insufficient, then growth and business transition capital may take on a higher risk to participate in the venture.
-Repayment terms are established at time of transaction.
+Mezzanine financing can complement a management team's equity investment by bringing together some features of debt financing and equity financing without diluting ownership.
+If a profitable business maximizes the financing on its assets, and the management team's personal funds are insufficient, then mezzanine financing could allow your lender to take on more risk to participate in the venture.
+Repayment terms are established at the time of transaction.